oyaGG/aaOcean/README.txt

 MAYA & LINUX:
-To compile the Maya plugin, you will need gcc-4.2.4 which is ABI-compatible with gcc-4.1.x and supports OpenMP which is usedby aaOcean
+To compile the Maya plugin, you will need gcc-4.2.4 which is ABI-compatible with gcc-4.1.x and supports OpenMP which is used by aaOcean

 Acknowledgements for help and bug fixes: Frederic Servant, Fabrice Macagno, Phil Stopford, Andrew Helmer